 Using gift cards

-Surprisingly many gift cards received as Christmas presents remain unused every year – and simultaneously the upselling possibilities coming with them are left unused.
+Surprisingly many gift cards remain unused every year – and simultaneously the upselling possibilities coming with them are left unused.
 Encourage using the gift card by sending an automated newsletter containing the gift card tips to the person who bought it.
 Urge them to tell the tips to the receiver of the gift or forward the newsletter after giving the gift.
 Send a reminder a few months before the gift card expires, and make booking very easy.

 2. You take a rest, your social media doesn't